Skip to main content

 Only a few risk factors, such as age, gender and family history, cannot be controlled.
 Talk to your doctor to find out if you are at high risk for heart disease.
+Even if you fall into an at-risk category, food choices have a big impact on your heart's health.

-You can help prevent and control many risk factors of heart disease, such as high blood cholesterol and high blood pressure with lifestyle changes and medicines.
+You can help prevent and control many risk factors of heart disease — such as high blood cholesterol and high blood pressure — with lifestyle changes and medicines.
 Healthy food choices and an active lifestyle can have a big impact on your heart's health.

 Just a few steps and you can be on your way to a healthier heart!